barryclark/jekyll-now/_posts/2022-07-25-debug-stackoverflow-in-rust.md

 comments_id: 35
 ---

-A while ago I hit a stack overflow error in Rust and I found a helpful quick and dirty way of debugging it using a tool that a friendly member of the community hacked.
+Recently I hit a stack overflow error in Rust and I found a helpful quick and dirty way of debugging it using a tool that a friendly member of the community hacked.
 If you hit a stack overflow and are too lazy to fire up your debugger, this article is for you.

 # The Quick Fix